+Figure 3.
+Example of measured areas and lengths of two parts of the coat-of-arms depicted in the painting.

-It is worth noting that photogrammetry is an extremely useful tool both in pre-restoration phase and for further studies and investigations.
-In fact, such approach could help historians and conservator to plan any necessary intervention, or to study details of the painting, by using the digital model, i.e. without touching or directly interact with the artifact.
-Furthermore, the digital model can be used for mapping purposes, as done in this study, by inserting in the model the points of measurements.
+It is worth noting that photogrammetry is an extremely useful tool both for the pre-restoration phase and for further studies and investigations.
+In fact, such an approach could help historians and conservators to plan any necessary interventions, or to study details of the painting while using the digital model, and, as such, without touching or directly interacting with the artifact.
+Furthermore, the digital model can be used for mapping purposes, as was the case in this study, by inserting certain points of measurements in the model.
 Finally, it is also possible to create a digital repository of historical and scientific information that could be easily consulted remotely.
-Such tool and digital model can be combined with modern vision equipments in order to bring the painting into the virtual reality context, which has endless applications and uses.
+Both these tools and the digital model could be combined with modern vision equipment to bring the painting into the virtual reality context, which has endless applications and uses.

-With the aim of identifying the pigmenting agents used for different colors and tonalities of the Conversion of St Paul painting, 7 points were selected for XRF and/or Raman analyses (see Figure 1), based on the short time available for the restoration and for the exhibition preparation.
-The whole set of the performed measurements, together with the elemental and molecular composition, as respectively obtained by XRF and Raman techniques, is reported in Table 1.
-In Figure 4 we report the XRF spectra collected on the red cloth of the lying soldier (point 1, (a)), on the white band of the soldier standing upright (point 4, (b)), on the blue area of Christ's mantle (point 5, (c)) and on the black fur of the horse (point 7, (d)), as example.
+With the aim of identifying the pigmenting agents used for the different colours and tonalities of the Conversion of St Paul painting, seven points were selected for XRF and/or Raman analyses (see Figure 1) with some consideration of the short time available for the restoration and for the exhibition preparation.
+Table 1 presents the entire set of performed measurements as well as the elemental and molecular composition, obtained via the XRF and Raman techniques, respectively.
+Meanwhile, Figure 4 presents the XRF spectra collected for the red cloth of the lying soldier (point 1, Figure 4a), the white band of the soldier standing upright (point 4, Figure 4b), the blue area of Christ's mantle (point 5, Figure 4c), and the black fur of the horse (point 7, Figure 4d) as examples.

+The XRF analysis for all the investigated red/reddish areas (points 1, 2, 3, and 6, see Figure 4a for the representative spectrum) indicated a Hg-based red pigment, likely cinnabar (HgS), which was used for the vestments, coat-of-arms, and carnations.
+Traces of iron (Fe) were also detected, suggesting the use of a small amount of red ochre (Fe2O3).
+Pigmenting agents were likely combined with a white Pb-based composite, possibly lead white ([PbCO3]2·Pb[OH]2), to obtain a lighter tonality.
+The relative intensity of the peaks corresponding to the aforementioned elements differed depending on the desired shades.

+With regard to the white area (point 4, Figure 4b), the observation of the high peaks associated with the Lα (around 10.54 keV) and L (around 12.60 keV) transition lines of lead (Pb) indicated the use of a Pb-based white pigmenting agent, possibly lead white, largely responsible for the white coloration.